 Collecting and Sharing Parkinson's Information

-The rigorous standards established by PPMI study leadership for gathering, storing and analyzing data and biosamples have been adopted by other studies, allowing scientists to compare and learn from more people.
+- Standardization and Collaboration: PPMI’s rigorous standards for gathering, storing and analyzing data and biosamples have been adopted by other studies, allowing scientists to directly compare data and learn from more people.
 In fact, PPMI is a cornerstone of multiple large-scale collaborations, such as the Accelerating Medicines Partnership Parkinson’s disease (AMP PD) program.